5th Guards Armoured Brigade

 The 5th Guards Armoured Brigade was an armoured brigade of the British Army, a component unit of the Guards Armoured Division, that served in the Second World War in North-west Europe from June 1944 until May 1945.

 History

 This brigade was converted from the 20th Infantry Brigade (Guards) on 15 September 1941.
 It was stationed in the United Kingdom on training and home defence duties, anticipating a potential German invasion.
 The brigade remained in the United Kingdom until 30 June 1944 when it arrived in Normandy with the rest of the Guards Armoured Division as part of Operation Overlord.
+It took part in Operation Goodwood during the Battle of Caen.
 The brigade served throughout the North West Europe Campaign.
 On 12 June 1945 it was converted to the 5th Guards Brigade.